Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 • Practices providing intensive outpatient (IOP) and partial hospitalization program (PHP) levels of care or services are ineligible as they are more acute and generally discharge beneficiaries to another level of care.

-• Inpatient and post-acute care providers and settings (such as home health agencies and skilled nursing facilities) as well as ambulance and transportation providers are not eligible.
-Ineligible services also include those provided to individuals in institutional settings through an ambulatory license (e.g., licensed outpatient BH providers serving nursing home residents).
+• Inpatient and post-acute care providers and settings (e.g., home health agencies and skilled nursing facilities) as well as ambulance and transportation providers are not eligible.
+Ineligible services also include those provided to individuals in institutional settings through an ambulatory license (e.g., licensed outpatient behavioral health providers serving nursing home residents).

 • Short-term service providers, such as those using an outpatient license for services at an urgent care center or for crisis stabilization are ineligible.